Kaia Gerber, 18, Stuns In Tiny Satin Bra That Barely Covers Her At Paris Fashion Week

 A photo of Kaia in her bra and skirt getup was posted to Givenchy’s Instagram: it currently sits at over 29,000 likes.

 Kaia now seems to be joining fashion’s fastest-rising faces, alongside becoming somewhat of an “it” girl.
 The star seems to have slightly less of a Hollywood vibe than fellow supermodels such as Kendall Jenner or Sofia Richie.
-Then again, Kaia doesn’t come with Kardashian-Jenner links.
-Kaia does seem to come with a giant sense of humor, though.
-The model was profiled by Vogue earlier this year, with the magazine appearing to probe Kaia on whether her busy career leaves any room for romance.
+Then again, Kaia doesn’t have Kardashian-Jenner affiliations.
+What she does have is a giant sense of humor, though.
+The model was profiled by Vogue earlier this year, with the magazine asking Kaia whether or not her busy career leaves any room for romance.

 “When I’m working, I don’t have the energy to even flirt with anyone.
 I’m sorry, I just can’t.
 But I’m not losing hope in all love forever.
 Plus: I have backgammon at my house, and that’s all a girl needs.
 When I’m home, I’m living the life of a 70-year-old woman,” the model said.

-With that new tattoo and those edgy street vibes, fans would likely argue that little about this stunner comes as remotely close to a 70-year-old woman.
+With that new tattoo and those edgy street vibes, fans would likely argue that little about this stunner is remotely close to a 70-year-old woman.
 Fans wishing to see more of Kaia should follow her Instagram.